ℹ️

 Case 34 Food Rations

-Location: At the end of the main aisle towards the window wall.
+Location: In the south aisle towards the window wall.

 Case 34 Food Rations